15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 My mother gave this game to my cousin’s children one Christmas.
 This inspired my cousin who is a first-grade teacher to take the game to class.

-She thought it could help her students with numbers recognition.
+She thought it could help her students with number recognition.

 • Game length = 5 mins for one round of the classic game (Make this a complete game for small kids) 15-20 to play the whole game, but it can go faster if you get lucky and roll lots of the same number.